Omar-Gonzalez/bootstrap-sidebar/README.md

 ## Bootstrap Side Bar Theme

 * Couldn't find a sidebar theme for bootstrap that I like, so made this one
-* Already tested and working on some of my freelance work
+* Already tested and working in some of my freelance work
 * Minimal footprint
 * You can check the [live demo here! ](https://omar-gonzalez.github.io/bootstrap-sidebar/)